fbpx

 Oysters and Fruits De Mer

-If a city were to have a seafood mascot, Paris’s would be the oyster which is why they’re are on our list of famous foods in Paris.
+If a city were to have a seafood mascot, Paris’s would be the oyster, which is why they are on our list of famous foods in Paris.

-During the colder months, bistros will have all sizes and varieties on display.
-They serve them with mignonette sauce or piled with other fresh treats from the sea for a multi-tiered seafood tower known as a fruits de mer platter.
+During the colder months, bistros will display all sizes and varieties.
+They serve them with mignonette sauce (the classic one, not this equally delicious pomegranate mignonette) or piled with other fresh treats from the sea for a multi-tiered seafood tower known as a fruits de mer platter.

 Steak Frites